zeek/zeek/intro/index.rst

 coordinates the process, synchronizing state across the backends and providing the operators with a central management interface for configuration and access to aggregated logs.
-Bro's integrated management framework, BroControl, supports such cluster setups out-of-the-box.
+Bro's integrated management framework, ZeekControl, supports such cluster setups out-of-the-box.

 Features